luxjake/Thesis/README.md

-# RDF Diff
+# RDFev

-Tool to compare RDF files.
+Tool to compare RDF files in the N-Triples format.

 ## Requirements

 Here are the various requirements in order to use this tool.
+RDFev has only been tested on Linux systems.

 ### Runtime Dependencies
 * [KyotoCabinet](https://fallabs.com/kyotocabinet) (it is dynamically linked : the .so is neened in the system)